afozbek/burger-hunger/README.md

 ## Contributing

 - You can create issue from [here](https://github.com/afozbek/Burger-Hunger/issues)
-- Or you can fork the project and submit new pull requests
+- Or you can fork the project and submit new pull requests.

 ## Author